 All construction interview candidates should be able to understand the commercial aspects that directly affect the overall commercial position of the company and their day-to-day job role.
 For example:

 - If an employer announces that it will scale-up its UK housebuilding operations and close down its European-focused divisions, a commercially aware would-be site engineer will understand that this could be due to continued strong demand for houses within the UK and uncertainty about operating in Europe post-Brexit.

-- The would-be site engineer must also understand that a water pipe bursting on site may delay work on their package, which will cost the business money as they may need to pay for overtime, for example.
+- The would-be site engineer must also understand that a water pipe bursting on site may delay work on their package, which will cost the business money.

 - How would you analyse a cost/time for a project?
 Explain the techniques you would use and the things you would look for.